Denis Avey

-Denis Avey (11 January 1919 – 16 July 2015) was a British veteran of the Second World War who was held as a prisoner of war at E715, a subcamp of Auschwitz.
+Denis Avey (11 January 1919 – 16 July 2015) was a British veteran of the Second World War who was held as a prisoner of war at E715, a subcamp of Auschwitz concentration camp.
 While there he saved the life of a Jewish prisoner, Ernst Lobethal, by smuggling cigarettes to him.
 For that he was made a British Hero of the Holocaust in 2010.

 Avey claimed that he exchanged uniforms with a Jewish prisoner and smuggled himself into Auschwitz to witness the treatment of Jewish inmates, whose camp was separate from but adjoined that of British POWs.
 His claim has been challenged.
 His memoir The Man who Broke into Auschwitz, written with Rob Broomby, was published in 2011.

 Life (until retirement)

 Avey was born in Essex, England, in 1919.
 As a boy he learned boxing, was head boy at school and studied at Leyton technical college.
-He joined the army in 1939 at the age of 20, and fought in the desert campaigns of North Africa in the 7th Armoured Division, (the "Desert Rats").
+He joined the army in 1939 at the age of 20, and fought in the Western Desert campaign of North Africa in the 7th Armoured Division, (the "Desert Rats").
 He was captured by the Germans while attacking Erwin Rommel's forces near Tobruk, Libya, and saw his best friend killed next to him.
 After his prisoner transport ship was torpedoed he claimed to have escaped to Greece by floating ashore on top of a packing crate, but was recaptured after landing.

-After being retaken prisoner, Avey was placed in the E715 prison camp for British soldiers, next to the Auschwitz concentration camp where Jews were imprisoned.
+After being retaken prisoner, Avey was placed in the E715 prison camp for British prisoners of war (POWs), next to the Auschwitz concentration camp where Jews were imprisoned.
 He was there from 1943 until January 1945.
 While there he befriended a Jewish inmate of Auschwitz, Ernst Lobethal, from the adjoining Jewish section.
 He obtained cigarettes from Ernst's sister, who had escaped from Germany to Britain on a Kindertransport before the war.
 He secretly passed the cigarettes to Ernst who used them as currency to help him survive.

 With that simple exchange between the two of us I had given away the protection of the Geneva Convention: I'd given my uniform, my lifeline, my best chance of surviving that dreadful place, to another man ...
 If I was caught, the guards would have shot me out of hand as an imposter.
 No question at all.